-The General Policy Plan consisting of goals and policies serves as a guide to the county’s growth and development from the present through 2035.
+The General Policy Plan consists of goals, objectives and policies that serve as a guide to the county’s growth and development from the present through 2035.

-The Transportation Element describes the County’s transportation system and provides policy direction for the development of roads and other transportation to serve the needs of the projected 2035 population.
+The Transportation Element presents a plan for transportation facilities and services to support the needs of the projected 2035 population.

-The Capital Facilities Plan contains an inventory of the county’s public facilities, establishes level of service standards necessary to support development, and prioritizes facilities needed to support the projected 2035 population.
+The Capital Facilities Plan (PDF) contains an inventory of the county’s public facilities and utilities, establishes level of service standards necessary to support development, and prioritizes facilities needed to support the needs of the projected 2035 population.